 What’s The Average Match Length Of Halo Infinite?

-The average match length of Halo Infinite is 8 minutes, depending on the game mode.
+The average match length of Halo Infinite is 8 minutes (half of Dota 2), depending on the game mode.
 Each game mode has distinct rules and can be played solo or with teammates.
 While some game modes have a maximum time limit, other game modes aren't limited in that way.

 In the following section, we'll focus on revealing the average match length for each "main" game mode of Halo Infinite.
 And if you'd like to discover the same info about other games, check out our articles which revealed the average match length of Team Fortress 2 or the average match length for PUBG.

 Slayer (And All Variants)